Tyler-OBrien/personal_website/content/posts/2022/06/28/Building-an-Anycast-CDN/index.md

 draft: false
 showTableOfContents: true
 showComments: true
+showSummary: true
+summary: "Looking into how to build an Anycast Network on a budget, and optimizing Anycast routing."
 ---

 Cloudflare is expanding at a rapid pace, with more and more offerings built upon their Anycast Network.